 This page contains resources and tips that will guide both OHR supervisors and staff through the new performance management process.

-Taking a look at these behaviors, which one do you find most challenging?
+Do a quick inventory—which behaviors do you find most challenging?
 Which one comes most easily to you?
-This month, take a few minutes to discuss these with your supervisor, who may be able to provide more feedback to help you identify behaviors that support selecting and developing talent.
-If you’re a supervisor, you may want to check out a short video on coaching and corresponding quick guide to coaching from the Supervisory Development content.
+Take a few minutes to discuss these with your supervisor, who may be able to provide more feedback to help you identify behaviors that support building relationships.
+This competency also focuses on the ability to maintain productive relationships even in the face of conflict.
+You may want to check out a short video on the benefits of conflict and corresponding Quick Guide to Building Trust from the Supervisory Development course content.